Sharing is caring!

 For more information: http://wichitahistory.org

-The Historical Museum, founded in 1939 and today occupies Wichita’s original City Hall, is an accredited Museum open to the public six days a week with four floors of exhibits featuring local history.
+The Historical Museum, founded in 1939 and today occupying Wichita’s original City Hall, is an accredited Museum open to the public six days a week with four floors of exhibits featuring local history.
 You’ll find the building directly across from the old Central Library in downtown Wichita.
 You can’t miss it – just look for the clock tower!

 Carolyn,